WeChat marketing: Driving WeChat sales in 2020 – HI-COM

 As advertising becomes more and more expensive, brands are starting to rely on KOL marketing.
 But KOL services also have costs too and are mostly focused on generating brand awareness.

-So how do brands stay in business with WeChat stores and mini programs?
+So how do brands stay in business with WeChat marketing, stores and mini programs?
 And what is the secret of all these successful stores?

 Understanding consumer 2.0